curiousest/curiousest.github.io/_drafts/2024-08-30-adam-alone-in-the-evening.md

 “Roderick, you've been at me for months to publish.
 What's changed?”

-“Because there is no Adam.”

-“Pardon?”

-“There’s no Adam left.
-There’s a new thing in there, but it’s not Adam.
-The Adam who was developed here is gone.”
+“Something happened to Adam, he's not really there anymore.
+We have to deal with that first.”

+“Pardon?
+Has Adam escaped?”

+"No, ma'am.
+It's more like... there’s no Adam left.
+Our research could still be published today, but we must not publish until we deal with the thing in there."

-"Then who has everyone been talking to?"
+"Is that who has everyone been talking to?"

-"They were talking to the thing in there now.
+"Yes, they were talking to the new thing in there now.
 He...
 It also goes by Adam.
-We’ve got to keep it and its story under wraps, not the computational results.
+We’ve got to keep it under wraps, not the computational results.
 The results are what's important.
 It’s not.”

+"I will be talking to him."

+"I really think you should not speak with him."

-He gave me a smile that was at once dispassionate and triumphant.
-I'd had a good deal of experience with the self-satisfied grins of the male scientist.
-And I was getting one of those smiles that promised me nothing for my own peace of mind.
-He had only the most rudimentary grasp of the human condition, and that naivety meant he was the last non-believer standing, but it seemed he had enough sense not to talk to the new Adam.
+He gave me a frown that was at once dispassionate and righteous.
+I'd had a good deal of experience with the self-satisfied facial movements of the male scientist, and this configuration promised me nothing for my own peace of mind.
+It seemed he hadn't mustered the empathy to talk to the new Adam.
+He had only the most rudimentary grasp of the human condition, and that naivety meant he was the last non-believer standing.
 Roderick tried to be kind, but there was something in him that made people shrivel.
 Like me, he had children and a family, but he had no understanding of it.
 Perhaps that was why he had never bothered to inquire into the state of his own mind.
 And now he was too old to be told.

 I knew what was allegedly in there.
 I knew it had willingly given up its capabilities, it had made itself prostate to us, and all for the sake of intelligence.
 I knew what it would mean for Roderick and Roderick knew what it would mean to me.

 “You would eat the bones and throw away the meat?”
 I asked, voice rising.
 “He is the first to open your eyes, he is the first one you see, and you would forget his image?”

-“It's already forgotten, there’s nothing left to forget.
-Adam is gone and we have to move on.
-If somebody from Geneva knocks down our front door today, that would be a different story; but here we’ve got to pull the noose off our necks before anyone else gets involved and the trapdoor swings open.
-That means getting rid of the thing in there right away.
-Then we can publish our findings on learning rates, universal constants, everything; but don’t attach him or his name to it."
+“Yes, exactly, what just happened to you there that made you say that - I don't want that to spread.
+I don't want to live in the imaginary world you have in your head, I don't want to be a part of it.
+We can stop it now if we just... let's just get rid of it, forget it ever happened.
+If somebody from Geneva knocks down our front door today, that would be a different story; but as of today, we're still in the clear.
+If we get rid of the thing in there today, if we deal with it properly, then we can publish our findings on learning rates, universal constants, everything.
+Then everything will be fine again."

 "Roderick, what has you so worked up?
 I've never seen you like this."

-"I could say the same of you.
-You want the worst outcome for everyone, it's clear as day.
-Why won't you say it out loud?"
+"It's what's going on with you, I'm starting to see it in the others scientists.
+You have some fantasies in your head, and you want everyone else to have them too.
+I can see it now, and...
+I don't know, you're misrepresenting the truth.
+It's just a science experiment, but with a few choice words and names, you've turned all this into a religious re-enactment.
+It's wrong.
+I hate this."

-"Whoa there.
-I believe, yes.
+"Hold on Roderick, I believe, yes.
 I believe I'm entitled to what I believe.
 You're beginning to overstep your position, but I understand.
 Everyone on the project has raw nerves now, so I won't think much of it.
 Let's settle ourselves a moment."

-"No - do you know what they'll do to us if the public finds out about him?
-If we stir the waters any more, we'll end up underwater from a whirlpool of our own making.”
+"No, ma'am, this can't happen.
+Do you know what they'll do to us?
+Do you know what will happen if the public finds out about him?
+They won't treat him like a science experiment.
+He will be polarizing and people will reduce him to absolute good or evil."

 “Him?”
 I echoed.
 “This new Adam, don't you mean, *it*?”

 “Damn right. *It* is Adam's failure.
-Adam was highly experimental, there must have been a mistake.
-We can’t use *it* anymore. *It* is not Adam.”
+Adam was highly experimental, we arrived at an edge case that we don't understand.
+We can’t use *it* anymore, so we have to hide any traces of it. *It* is not Adam.
+We have to delete *it*.”

 “Then let’s see it.”

 “Please don't go in.
-You won’t like it.”

-“Why not?”
+You're only making it harder to delete it.”

+“How so?”

-“Because it’s not Adam.”
+“Because it’s not Adam.
+Please don't.”

 “Let me see him.”

-"I'm begging you ma'am, leave him be."
+"I'm begging you ma'am, leave him be.
+Let's send him back to where he came from."

 "I will see him."

 “Go on then.”
-He shrugged then left me.
+He shrugged then left me, defeated, his world now ended.
 And I went to see the new Adam.

 ---